 So, when players refer to it as free-to-play, it really is free-to-play — which is more than can be said about many games that categorize themselves the same way.

 In terms of updates, Genshin Impact typically sees new content every five to six weeks.
-In fact, on February 2, 2021, players gain access to update 1.3, which features a new Five Flushes of Fortune event, rewards, and a new character named Xiao.
-So if you’re planning to jump in, now is a great time since it falls in line with a new batch of content.
+In fact, the community is gearing up for Genshin Impact Version 2.3, which will begin at the end of November.
+It will include new characters, weapons, and events to enjoy, so if you’re planning to jump in, now is a great time since it falls in line with a new batch of content.

 Finally, let’s touch on Genshin Impact’s battle pass because it’s a major part of acquiring gear in-game.
 If you’ve played games like Fortnite or Call of Duty: Warzone, you should be at least vaguely familiar with how a battle pass works.
 In essence, it’s a temporary leveling system that offers rewards with each rank and resets at the beginning of each season.
 Each level of a battle pass grants you a reward, whether it’s a cosmetic, weapon, or another piece of gear.